yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 PURPOSE

 To enable the User to self-diagnose problems, or access key diagnostics to enable support to help
-- Basic mode:                       The default mode.
+- Read-Only mode:                   The default mode.
 Very safe and contains useful / view options only
 - Update Mode:                      Allows running of fixes/updates.
 CAN CHANGE DATA (you will always be asked to confirm first)
-- Advanced Mode:                    Enables 'advanced' features.
-USE WITH CARE!
 - Curious?
 View Internal Settings:  View technical information/settings in various places (this is readonly)

 - The Toolbox offers the option to Backup first  - ALWAYS BACKUP (But this is your choice!)